Sanitary Facilities at Events

 Avatar photo

-Alastair is a Chartered member of IOSH and a member of the Member of the International Institute of Risk and Safety Management who holds a NEBOSH General Certificate in Occupational Health and Safety, a Level 6 NVQ in Occupational Health and Safety Practice and a Level 5 Award in Crowd Safety Management He has over 20 years' experience working in Film, Theatre, and Events after gaining a BA in Technical Theatre and Stage Management from Bristol Old Vic Theatre School.
-He specializes in supporting productions in CDM compliance and rigging safety working on high complex shoots leading teams of consultants to ensure productions have the best possible advice and all areas of Event safety.
-Alastair is a highly respected member of the IOSH Theatre Advisory Group and the ABTT Safety Committee and is currently responsible for supporting clients both on productions and in their premises.
+Alastair is a Chartered member of IOSH who hold a NEBOSH General Certificate in Occupational Health and Safety, a Level 6 NVQ Diploma in Occupational Health and Safety Practice and a Level 5 Award in Crowd Safety Management.
+He has over 20 years' experience working in Film, Theatre, and Events after gaining a BA in Technical Theatre and Stage Management from Bristol Old Vic Theatre School.
+He specializes in supporting productions particularly in CDM compliance and rigging safety.
+Alastair sits on the ABTT Safety Committee and is a full member of the International Institute of Risk and Safety Management.
+He is currently responsible for supporting clients both in the UK and around the world on a variety complex projects in both the TV/ Film industry and the Events world.

-Article last updated on Sep 10th, 2025
+Article last updated on Feb 13th, 2026

 Share This